A comprehensive resource for safe and responsible laser use

 The primary hazard is visible-light lasers aimed at aircraft that results in “visual interference” with pilot performance, during critical phases of flight such as takeoff, landing, emergency maneuvers, and low-altitude flight (helicopters).

 Fortunately, it is unlikely that exposure to the light alone could cause an accident.
-In almost 75,000 reported laser illuminations worldwide from 2004 through 2018 there have not been any accidents.
+In over 80,000 reported laser illuminations worldwide from 2004 through mid-2020 there have not been any accidents.
 However, experts are concerned that bright light occurring at the wrong time — such as during an emergency, or when there is another problem for pilots to deal with — could be the “straw that breaks the camel’s back.”

 Details about visual interference